Larissa Reissner: Relations with poets

 Reisner was on friendly terms with Osip Mandelstam, who prevailed upon her in 1918 to accompany him in approaching Felix Dzerzhinsky, head of the feared Cheka, to plead for the life of an aristocratic art historian — whom neither of them knew — who was under sentence of death.
 Mandelstam was evidently impressed both by her determination — he described her as "heavy artillery" — and by elegance of her movements.
 "She danced along like a wave on the sea," he said.
 In 1921, Reisner invited Mandelstam and his wife Nadezhda to accompany her to Afghanistan.
 They wanted to go, but Raskolnikov, who did not like Mandelstam, vetoed the idea.

 In 1920, she took revenge on Gumilyov for his infidelity, by arranging for the rations he was receiving from the Baltic Fleet to be cancelled.
 She sent a bag of rice to Anna Akhmatova, who was close to starvation, and met her to complain bitterly about how Gumilyov had treated her.
 After the meeting, in Reisner's flat overlooking the Neva, she gave Akhmatova a lift home in her horse drawn cab, and told her: "I would give everything, absolutely everything to be Anna Akhmatova."
 She presumably meant that she wished she had Akhmatova's poetic gift, but Akhmatova was not flattered.
 She told Lydia Chukovskaya: "stupid words, aren't they?
 What does that mean — everything?
 Three windows on the Neva?"
 While she was in Kabul, Reisner learnt that Blok had died, and wrote a passionate letter to Akhmatova, saying: "Now, when he no longer exists, your equal, your only spiritual brother...
 Most tender poet. are you still writing poems?... don't be silent — do not die while still alive."

 Shortly afterwards, she heard that Gumilyov had been executed, and wished that she had been on hand to intervene and save his life.
 Her mother, who was in Russia, also bitterly regretted not realising the danger Gumilyov was in when she heard that he had been arrested.
-Nadezhda Mandelstam believed that Reisner might have saved Gumilyov, because "the one thing Larisa could not overcome was her love of poetry...
-Larisa not only loved poetry, but she also secretly believed in its importance, and for her the only blot on the Revolution's record was the shooting of Gumilyov...
+Nadezhda Mandelstam believed that Reisner might have saved Gumilyov, because "the one thing Larissa could not overcome was her love of poetry...
+Larissa not only loved poetry, but she also secretly believed in its importance, and for her the only blot on the Revolution's record was the shooting of Gumilyov...
 I somehow believe that if she had been in Moscow when Gumilyov was arrested, she would have got him out of jail, and if she had been alive and still in favour with the regime during the time when M. (Osip Mandelstam) was being destroyed, she would have moved heaven and earth to try and save him."